La Farigoulette, a 5-star campsite in the Verdon river valley

 Located by the Lac du Verdon, La Farigoulette moreover has a natural beach, as well as an actual water sports centre.
 The latter makes canoes, kayaks, stand up paddle boards and pedalos, but also small electric boats, available to holidaymakers.
 Upon going out of the campsite, you can then have fun on the lake or even venture into the superb Gorges de Baudinard (Baudinard gorges).

-Staying at the La Farigoulette campsite, is a unique opportunity to go out and discover the département’s fabulous treasures.
+Staying at the La Farigoulette campsite, is a unique opportunity to go out and explore the fabulous treasures of the Alpes de Haute Provence department.
 Amongst the latter, the Gorges du Verdon canyon is most certainly the département’s most frequented tourist site.
 The river’s water, with its unique and exceptional colour, leaves nobody visiting here unmoved.

 Numerous tourists discover this canyon by canoe, kayak, pedalo or indeed by stand up paddle boarding.
 Others prefer to explore it by hiking.
 Several paths enable inquisitive holidaymakers, and walkers generally, to reach panoramic viewpoints where there are numerous sublime views on offer to them.